dvdxtrn/weaviate/3_root_cause_analysis/postmortem.md

 Cloud.ai

 ## 📍 Status:
-Resolved (initial mitigation complete, root cause under investigation)
+Mitigated (Root Cause pending investigation)

 ---

 ## 🗒️ Incident Summary:
 During customer load testing on April 26, 2025, multiple shard crashes and failovers occurred, resulting in service instability ahead of the customer’s planned go-live.

-Several shards entered a stuck `statemachine` state and could not recover due to an AOF (Append Only File) restore blocker.
-Investigation revealed that the `db_mgr` configuration for `maxmemory` was incorrect, preventing recovery.
+Several database shards entered a stuck `statemachine` state and could not recover due to an AOF (Append Only File) restore blocker.

+Investigation revealed that the `shard_mgr` configuration for `maxmemory` was incorrect, preventing recovery.

 ---